 Wheel offset is the distance between the rim’s center line and the mounting surface.
 Zero offset means that hub and center line are even, and positive offset wheels have a mounting surface toward the front side of the wheel.
 Negative offset wheels have a mounting surface situated toward the brakes.
 Wheel offset is measured in millimeters, and it affects handling and suspension as well as aesthetics.
 Backspacing is closely related to offset; it’s the distance between the wheel’s inside lip and the mounting surface.

 Tyre size, section width and aspect ratio all play a role in selecting a wheel and tyre package.
-Most new tyres have sizing information printed in a format listing the width in millimeters, the aspect ratio and the diameter in inches.
-Use this information to find a set of tyres Perth that works with the new rims you’ve just selected.Read More
+Most new 4X4 tyres have sizing information printed in a format listing the width in millimeters, the aspect ratio and the diameter in inches.
+Use this information to find a set of tyres from your nearest tyre shop that works with the new rims you’ve just selected.Read More